"Flannery" at Cogburn Road Park

 Artist : Wendi Schutt

 Location: Cogburn Road Park in Alpharetta

 Flannery's story will be coming soon.
 In the meantime, you can read the press release.
-We hope to see you at the unveiling on October 29th!

 Play Me Again Pianos Debuts Its Eleventh Free Public Piano